Encyclopædia Britannica: Wikipedia

 In 2005, the journal Nature chose articles from both websites in a wide range of science topics and sent them to what it called "relevant" field experts for peer review.
-The experts then compared the competing articles—one from each site on a given topic—side by side but were not told which article came from which site.
+The experts then compared the competing articles—one from each site on a given topic—side by side, but were not told which article came from which site.
 Nature got back 42 usable reviews.

-In the end, the journal found just eight serious errors, such as general misunderstandings of vital concepts: four from each site.
+The journal found just eight serious errors, such as general misunderstandings of vital concepts: four from each site.
 It also discovered many factual errors, omissions or misleading statements: 162 in Wikipedia and 123 in Britannica, an average of 3.86 mistakes per article for Wikipedia and 2.92 for Britannica.